Predictia/AQUA/docs/sphinx/source/core_components.rst

 - **dims**: extra dimensions handling if data model is not flexible enough.
   (See :ref:`coord-fix`).
 - **decumulation**:
-    - If only ``deltat`` is specified, all the variables that are considered flux variables will be divided by the ``deltat``.
-This is done automatically based on target and source units.
+    - If only ``deltat`` is specified, all the variables that are considered flux variables (i.e. that have a time unit mismatch from the source to target units) will be divided by ``deltat``.
+This is done automatically based on the values of target and source units.
+      ``deltat``can be an integer in seconds, or alternatively a string with `monthly`: in this case each flux variable will be divided by the number of seconds of each month.
     - If additionally ``decumulate: true`` is specified for a specific variable, a time derivative of the variable will be computed.
       This is tipically done for cumulated fluxes for the IFS model, that are cumulated on a period longer